tandoku/tandoku/scripts/discover/films/README.md

 - IMDb titles could be limited to just JP/US/XWW rows, see sample below - also include only titles that have a JP/ja title
 - IMDb romanization may not match jpdb (e.g. Toki o vs Toki wo), normalize
 - IMDb titles may be episodes (join with main titles table to filter these out)
-- Normalize case and strip accents so duckdb default binary collation can be used (significantly faster) - do this in PowerShell if needed on duckdb export as part of below script
+- Normalize case and strip accents so duckdb default binary collation can be used (significantly faster) - see comments in script above
 - Write a script to create a filtered/condensed version of IMDb titles for matching purpose
-- Try out duckdb full text index for title matching
+- Try out duckdb full text index for title matching; also check out [Text Similarity Functions](https://duckdb.org/docs/sql/functions/char#text-similarity-functions)
 - Matching could be improved by including release year but need to scrape this from MyAnimeList
 ## Fixed
-- duckdb is using case-sensitive matching
+- duckdb is using case-sensitive matching (but need to revisit per above)
 - IMDb titles can have diacritics (e.g. Toki o kakeru shôjo)

 # Sample rows from title.akas.tsv